-More than two years after President Obama signed the landmark Dodd-Frank Act into law, the SEC has continued to write rules pertaining to corporate governance.
-And given that the SEC is only one-third of the way through the process, there are still many more rules that have yet to be written.
+More than three years after President Obama signed the landmark Dodd-Frank Act into law, the SEC continues to write rules pertaining to corporate governance.
+The new SEC Chair Mary Jo White has made Dodd-Frank rulemaking a priority in her first year.

 "The SEC continues to issue rules and regulations related to Dodd-Frank, but many rules on corporate governance are still to be written.
 Boards should continue to keep an eye on current developments relative to the rulemaking process."

 — Mary Ann Cloyd, Leader, Center for Board Governance

 Learn what PwC has to say about financial regulatory reform: